hashicorp/terraform-provider-google/website/docs/r/iap_brand.html.markdown

   Whether the brand is only intended for usage inside the GSuite organization only.

 * `name` -
   Output only.
+Identifier of the brand, in the format `projects/{project_number}/brands/{brand_id}`
+  NOTE: The name can also be expressed as `projects/{project_id}/brands/{brand_id}`, e.g. when importing.
-Identifier of the brand, in the format `projects/{project_number}/brands/{brand_id}`.
-NOTE: The brand identification corresponds to the project number as only one brand per project can be created.
+  NOTE: The brand identification corresponds to the project number as only one brand can be created per project.

 ## Timeouts